 The Freddy Fingers Band can be seen on local stages and at venues such as: Vito’s, Callie Opie’s, Obrigado’s and Log Home Brewing Company.
 So, if you missed the show, be sure to at least check out the musical stylings and original songs performed by the Freddie Fingers Band at an upcoming event!
 This year, Log Home Brewing was pleased to present the first annual “Home Grown Festival,” which will continue as an annual event to feature local talent.

 Tiffany Hazelwood has a degree in Journalism from the University of Richmond is a full-time Real Estate Broker with Lake Homes Realty, a lake-focused real estate firm, where she serves as the Anchor Agent for the Lake Anna market.
 She has been a licensed realtor since 2008 and has been specializing in real estate here at the lake since 2016.
 She has enjoyed writing the real estate section for the Lake Anna Breeze™ since 2019.
-In her spare time, Tiffany enjoys jet-skiing and boating on the lake, traveling with her boyfriend, Tom, and time with their 3 dogs.
+In her spare time, Tiffany enjoys jet-skiing and boating on the lake, traveling with her husband, Tom, and time with their dogs.

 Subscribe for Updates